priyan5hugupta/Attendance-System-Using-Face-Recognition/Face Data/README.md

-In gthis directory we save the face data
+In this directory we save the face data